 But how much can a collection account affect credit scores?
 The answer is, unfortunately, quite a bit.
 If a single collection account is the only negative item on your credit report, your score can still take a significant hit.

-After a borrower has paid collections and taken care of their debt collector accounts, the delinquent payments will remain in their report for up to seven years.
-Do your best to stay on top of your debt payments to your original lender to avoid your fico credit score taking a hit because of a collection account.
+After a borrower has paid collections and taken care of their debt collector accounts, the delinquent payments will remain in their report for around seven years—usually up to that time.
+Do your best to stay on top of your debt payments to your original lender to avoid your FICO credit score taking a hit because of a collection account.

 Credit Scoring Models and Credit Reports